jesuisse/godot-itertools/README.md

 ## Non-iterator helper functions:

-`itertools` also provides a few useful functions which *don't* return iterators:

    `list`: Takes an iterator as an argument and returns an array of all the elements the iterator yields.
 Obviously, this only works for finite iterators.
 Don't use this with iterators which yield infinite streams of objects.